 This refreshing twist on a classic cocktail hails from Fleming's Steakhouse.
 Their Blueberry Lemon Drop Martini is perfect for summer, but also melts away the winter blues.

-I acquired this recipe from a visit to Fleming’s Steakhouse.
-I actually ordered two of these off their cocktail menu because after tasting one, I couldn’t stop drinking them!
-This fruity cocktail from Fleming’s just may be my new favorite!
-I have enjoyed lemon drop martinis for years, but this blueberry twist is novel and delicious.
+I acquired this fruity cocktail recipe from a visit to Fleming's Steakhouse.
+I actually ordered two of these off their cocktail menu because after tasting one, I couldn't stop drinking them!
+This blueberry twist on a classic lemon drop is novel and delicious.

-This fruity cocktail is perfect for any occasion.
-If you’ve got a martini glass and some basics in your liquor cabinet, you can enjoy it any night.
+This blueberry lemon drop is perfect for any occasion.
+If you've got a martini glass and some basics in your liquor cabinet, you can enjoy it any night.

-- Ooh La La (A Mojito-Inspired Craft Cocktail)
+- Ooh La La (A Mojito-Inspired Elderflower Cocktail)

 - Prickly Pear Margarita

 - Guava Margarita (Guavarita)

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!